-Land Evaluation and Site Assessment (LESA): A method developed by the USDA - Natural Resources Conservation Service (NRCS) for identifying farmland that should be protected.
+Land Evaluation and Site Assessment (LESA).
+A method developed by the USDA-Natural Resources Conservation Service (NRCS) for identifying farmland that should be protected.
 LESA is a numeric system for rating potential farmland protection areas by evaluating soil quality (LE or land evaluation) and geographic variables (SA or site assessment).
-The LESA system was used to identify potential farmland protection areas.
+The LESA system was used to identify the farmland protection areas recommended by this plan.
 Results of the analysis were simplified by classifying analyzed lands into two tiers: